H-1B Visa Epileptologist Jobs

 Align your fellowship end date with the H-1B cap timeline

-If you're completing a fellowship on J-1 or F-1 OPT, the H-1B cap filing opens April 1 for an October 1 start.
+If you're completing a fellowship on J-1 visa or F-1 OPT, the H-1B cap filing opens April 1 for an October 1 start.
 Work with your program director early to confirm your end date doesn't create a gap if your cap-subject petition isn't selected in the lottery.

 Request cap-exempt filing through a hospital outpatient clinic